dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-02-12-cut-batch-size-instead-of-increasing-wip.md

 ---

-When faced with pressure, teams should cut the batch size instead of pulling in more stuff and increasing WIP (as is most often the case).
+When faced with pressure, teams should cut the batch size instead of pulling in more stuff and increasing the WIP (as is most often the case).

 You get both increased throughput and accelerated feedback vs decreased throughput and decelerated feedback.